EvanHahn/evanhahn-dot-com/projects/index.md

 * [MouseTracker.js](https://github.com/EvanHahn/MouseTracker.js) creates an object called `mouse` and keeps its `x` and `y` properties updated
 * [nimi mute](http://evanhahn.github.io/nimi-mute/), a dictionary for the [Toki Pona](http://tokipona.org/) language
 * [Origin](http://js13kgames.com/entries/origin) won 7th place in the [2013 js13kgames](http://2013.js13kgames.com).
 I also [wrote a little blog post](/origin-js13kgames/) about it
+* [Percentage.js](https://github.com/EvanHahn/percentage.js) is a simple function to convert numbers to percentages, like 0.12 to 12%
 * [QR It](http://evanhahn.github.io/QRIt/) turns text into QR
 * [Ring Tones](https://evanhahn.github.io/ring-tones/) is a code doodle that lets you play music in a trippy ring of colors
 * [ScriptInclude](https://github.com/EvanHahn/ScriptInclude) adds `include` to browser-based JavaScript and is tiny